-- (1) The RO will: - (a) screen GFP Determination requests in accordance with Paragraph 23 Requirements for an RMA Review; - (b) make the GFP Determination based on Paragraph 32 RO Responsibilities; - (c) issue the GFP Determination Letter to the requestor, with a copy to the AIP and Policyholder, as appropriate; - (d) upload the complete GFP file to the GFP SharePoint Site within 30 days of issuing the GFP Determination Letter; and - (e) write referrals upon discovering fraud, waste, abuse, or other vulnerabilities in accordance with Part 5 Referrals of this handbook. - (2) RO Directors will: - (a) ensure all appropriate staff members are trained in accordance with Part 2Training; and - (b) maintain training records for their staff.
+- (c) make the GFP Determination based on Paragraph 32 RO Responsibilities; - (d) issue the GFP Determination Letter to the requestor, with a copy to the AIP and Policyholder, as appropriate; - (e) upload additions to the GFP file to the LC/GFP Database within 30 days of issuing the GFP Determination Letter; and - (f) write referrals upon discovering fraud, waste, abuse, or other vulnerabilities in accordance with Part 5 Referrals of this handbook. - (2) RO Directors will: - (a) ensure all appropriate staff members are trained in accordance with Part 2 Training; and - (b) maintain training records for their staff in the LC/GFP Database.